mascotmascot1/autodnscrypt/README.md

 This is expected behavior: the utility is a one-time initializer.
 The `dnscrypt-proxy` process continues running independently.
 You won't see `autodnscrypt.exe` in Task Manager after launch — this is normal.

+All execution output (success or errors) is saved to `log.txt` in the **same directory as the executable**.
+Check this file if something isn’t working as expected.

 ## 🧪 Verifying

 To view current DNS settings and verify that the changes applied correctly, you can run the following command in PowerShell: